gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the old woman who'd sold it to Queçenne had sworn that it would cure just about anything except a cold.

-"Yes, well..."
-Laeuc cleared his throat.
+"Yes, well…" Laeuc cleared his throat.
 "We should think about bed, I suppose.
 Tomorrow's probably going to be a busy day."

 "Um, about that."
 Erileine cleared her throat.
 "Jaromir said that we have to tear down anything that's on top of the old tunnels.
 He wants it done right away."

 It took a moment for her words to sink in.
-"Tear down---that's ridiculous!"
+"Tear down–that's ridiculous!"
 Her mother laughed angrily.
 "Donaien and Armaend are right on top of one.
 They use it for a cellar."